christophbergemann/co2-streamdeck/README.md

 This should install it in your Stream Deck console.

+## TODO

+The action currently does not stop reading if it becomes hidden.
+This whole lifecycle management should be done better.

 ## References
 This is based on the [StreamDeckToolkit][Dotnet Template] .NET template for creating Stream Deck plugins.